NEST-Protocol/NEST-Announcement/NESTFuturePlans.md

 3. The Core team will continue to propose two new versions for the NEST system:

-NEST4.0, which might realize the random choice of miners for quotations, thereby alleviating the current community’s concerns about the concentration of miners.
-NEST 5.0, to solve the problem of insufficient incentives for verifiers, that is, to improve the mandatory and effective price verification.
+* NEST 4.0, which might realize the random choice of miners for quotations, thereby alleviating the current community’s concerns about the concentration of miners.

+* NEST 5.0, to solve the problem of insufficient incentives for verifiers, that is, to improve the mandatory and effective price verification.
 In these two versions, what also needs to be solved is the automatic adaptation of quotation fees, scale and Gas to ensure the stability and the continuity of high quotation density.
 The above three problems are still under development, and these ideas are not set in stones yet, but the NEST Core team will carry out continuous research and development around these problems.

 4. The NEST Core team will propose more brand-new financial designs on the chain as a community participant.
 The information stream trading, game-theory asset management and equilibrium digital asset currently at the conceptual design level are completely different from traditional financial products and will bring new concepts and ideas to this ever-changing world.